esyede/rakit/packages/docs/data/console.md

 <a id="basic-knowledge"></a>
 ## Basic Knowledge

-Rakit Console is a CLI tool that provides various commands to help with application development.
-These commands can help you create controllers, models, migrations, run migrations, clear cache, and more.
+The console is a CLI tool for the everyday work of building an application: creating controllers, models and migrations, running migrations, clearing caches and more.

 The console can be accessed through the `rakit` file in your project's root directory.

 <a id="running-commands"></a>
 ## Running Commands

-To run a command, open the terminal and navigate to the project root directory, then run:
+Run a command from the project root:

 ```bash
 php rakit command:name [arguments] [options]